gear-foundation/academy/docs/09-escrow/coding.md

 }
 ```

-Now, we'll write the escrow contract logic.
-Our contract will handle the following messages:
+Next, we'll implement the escrow contract logic to handle the following messages:

-- Message from the buyer with attached funds.
-The escrow contract confirms:
+1. Upon receiving funds from the buyer, the escrow contract validates the following:

-    - The escrow state is `AwaitingPayment`;
+   - Escrow state: It must be in the `AwaitingPayment` state.
-    - The sender's address is equal to buyer's address;
+   - Sender's address: It must match the buyer's address.
-    - The attached funds equal the product price.
+   - Attached funds: They should be equal to the product price.

-Then, the contract sets the escrow state to `AwaitingDelivery` and sends the reply about the successful fund deposit.
+   Once validated, the contract updates the escrow state to `AwaitingDelivery` and sends a confirmation message regarding the successful fund deposit.

-- Message from the buyer confirming the receipt of the goods.
-The escrow contract confirms:
+2. When the buyer confirms the receipt of the goods, the escrow contract verifies the following:

-    - The escrow state is `AwaitingDelivery`;
+   - Escrow state: It must be in the `AwaitingDelivery` state.
-    - The sender's address is equal to the buyer's address.
+   - Sender's address: It must match the buyer's address.

-Then, the contract sets the escrow state to `Closed`, sends funds to the seller and sends the reply about successful escrow closure.
+Then, the contract sets the escrow state to `Closed`, sends funds to the seller, and sends the reply about successful escrow closure.

 Great!
-Now, we need to declare the enums for incoming and outgoing messages, methods for Escrow structure and implement the handle function.
+Now, we need to declare the enums for incoming and outgoing messages, methods for Escrow structure, and implement the handle function.

 ```rust title="src/lib.rs"
 #[derive(Encode, Decode, TypeInfo)]